Mild Cerebral Palsy in Children

 Cerebral palsy symptoms vary from person to person and can change over time for the better with therapy.
 One thing cerebral palsy doesn’t do is get worse.
 The brain damage which occurred and caused cerebral palsy produced the resulting symptoms for life.
-Severe cases of cerebral palsy may leave a person almost totally incapacitated while people with a mild case may need little specialized care.
+Severe cases of cerebral palsy may leave a person almost totally incapacitated, while people with mild or even moderate CP may need little specialized care.

 Symptoms of mild cerebral palsy are generally easier to manage because the brain damage causing them isn’t as severe.
 Many children with mild cerebral palsy are diagnosed with the disorder much later than normal because the symptoms are less apparent.